/ 5 min read /

 • Powerful but heavy

-The last Looker alternative that we would like to recommend to you is Sisense.
-It is a business intelligence platform helping you come up with data-driven decisions by redefining all aspects of business analytics.
-The solution is known for providing instant answers so that you get to immediately reap its benefits, resulting in early ROI delivery.
-Sisense is easy to use, sporting a drag-and-drop feature, making it one of the most popular solutions of its kind.
+The solution is known for providing instant answers so that you get to reap its benefits, resulting in early ROI delivery immediately.
+Sisense is easy to use, sporting a drag-and-drop feature, making it one of the most popular analytics solutions of its kind.

 • Offer both an on-premise and cloud-based option